arju88nair/projectJHuntBot/README.md

 To be done in future:
-1) FeedParser tag feature to not to crawl already crawled feeds
-2) Have to include asynchio to increase performance
-3) Have to train a model to weed out fake,corrupted,incomplete
+1) Have to train a model to weed out fake,corrupted,incomplete

-Update:

-Have created two scripts for Multithreading and Multiprocessing for the same set of URLs(nearly 60 of them) Have to decide on which to choose to be the process for scrapping MP uses more CPU usage with 312.5(%.2 minutes)seconds and MT uses 903.95(15 minutes)seconds Will be running more tests by considering CPU usage and different test conditions
+2) Multiple spiders for scraping news websites instead of RSS feeds
+3) Unified command for simultaneos launch of spiders

+This is an alternate working version of ProjectCulminate which is done using Scrapy.
+Opted for Scrapy because the deployment of [ProjectCulminate](https://github.com/arju88nair/ProjectCulminate) resulted in massive loss in performance.